 1. Set up digital onboarding

 Onboarding new members of staff during a transition from remote working to on-site working as companies ease out of lockdown poses additional challenges for HR departments, with multiple channels of communication required to ensure everything runs smoothly.
-Traditional methods of induction and ensuring the new hires get all the information required to start their new role need to be complimented with digital processes which fill in for traditional paperwork and face-to-face introductions.
+Traditional methods of induction and ensuring the new hires get all the information required to start their new role need to be complemented with digital processes which fill in for traditional paperwork and face-to-face introductions.

 HR professionals can liaise with the company’s IT departments to ensure that new hires get the resources they need, whether they are working remotely or beginning their role on-site.
 Company emails, storage systems, software and other applications synced between on-site and remote workers need setting up, while HR paperwork including employee contracts with the option for digital signatures should be made available online.